Home » News » Bellingham Public Library Celebrates APIDA Month in May

 The Bellingham Public Library has a great selection of films to choose from, and also provides access to stream films from Kanopy.
 To find eFilms and eDocumentaries, use your library card to sign up with Kanopy, the Library’s source for free online videos.
 Access them on your computer, mobile device or TV.

-Kanopy has many films related to the AAPI experience.
-To explore these titles, visit Kanopy Asian American and Pacific Islander Heritage Month selections.
+Kanopy has many films related to the APIDA experience.
+To explore these titles, visit Kanopy Asian American and Pacific Islander Heritage Month and Indian Cinema selections.

 The Friendship Garden at the Bellingham Public Library: a gift that delights the senses